 Weeping.
 Lamenting.
 His music will thicken the air, swell up so loud that it will deafen us when we hear it through the veil that separates our world from theirs.

-David, the previous member to join us (too soon!) glides towards the star-encrusted curtain that separates our world from the one below, his form shifting, one moment his hair is blonde and cut neatly, the next moment a red shag, while his clothes morph as he moves, changing from glamorous rocker to a business cut suit.
+The previous member to join us (too soon!) glides towards the star-encrusted curtain that separates our world from the one below, his form shifting, one moment his hair is blonde and cut neatly, the next moment a red shag, while his clothes morph as he moves, changing from glamorous rocker to a business cut suit.
 He waits by the curtain, his current look the red shaggy cut and a glittering jacket and pants to match.
 Glittering like stars and nearly as bright.

 He raises his hands, palms up in welcome.

 Prince passes through the shimmering gold curtain with a cocky swagger as if he owns the place already.
 They often do that.
 David certainly did.
 But not since Jimi came through the archway veil has anyone strutted in the way Prince does.
 He is resplendent.
 Shimmering light purple pantsuit, made out of a material that must have been sent to him by angels, so light and flowing as it swaths over his body.
 They are good at that, the angels.
 His black hair, straightened to a slight wave is lustrous and sprinkled with sparkles.
 Gold sunglasses sit atop his head.
 A thick, braided gold necklace wraps around his neck.
 If any human belongs here in the heavens, it is Prince.

 I smile.
 As sad as the world will weep without any more Prince music, I am happy to add him to my growing collection of musicians.

 The other musicians have heard the Earthly laments and the members of my household gather, welcoming Prince, not with open arms, but with open chords.
 They always play one of the new artist’s songs in welcome.
 Today it is “Purple Rain”.
 I wish I had the power to create a purple rain for his mourning fans on Earth.
 But I don’t.